 vs Regular Chickens

-Having said that, black chicken is also usually more expensive, so if you're on a budget, you may have to save it for special occasions such as Chinese New Year & Christmas.
+Having said that, this black bone chicken is usually sold at a higher price.
+If you're on a budget, you may have to save it for special occasions such as Chinese New Year & Christmas.

 Trivia: Silkie chicken have 5 toes whilst regular ones have 4.